reportportal/agent-python-behave/README.rst

 - :code:`launch_name = AnyLaunchName` - launch name (default value is 'Python Behave Launch')
 - :code:`launch_id = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` - id of the existing launch (the session will not handle the lifecycle of the given launch)
-- :code:`launch_attributes = 'Smoke Env:Python3'` - list of attributes for launch
+- :code:`launch_attributes = Smoke Env:Python3` - list of attributes for launch
-- :code:`launch_description = 'Smoke test'` - launch description
+- :code:`launch_description = Smoke test` - launch description
 - :code:`step_based = True` - responsible for Scenario or Step based logging (Scenario based approach is used by default)
+- :code:`is_skipped_an_issue = False` - if it True, skipped tests are not marked as issue
+- :code:`tests_attributes = Regression Smoke` - list of attributes that will be added for each item in the launch

 If you like to override the above parameters from command line, or from CI environment based on your build, then pass
 - :code:`-D parameter=value` during invocation.